Tanyatsy/Real-time-programming/Lab1/README.md

-#Third lab at real-time programming
+#A third lab at real-time programming

   ## Table of contents